 Final Thoughts:

 The inReach Mini 3 series is about as true-to-form of a Garmin update as I can think of.
 It’s not a massive shift in product, or by itself a massive increase in features.
-Instead, it’s a notable list of features updates that makes for a compelling upgrade for those holding with notably older generations of the product (e.g. inReach Mini 1).
+Instead, it’s a notable list of features updates that make for a compelling upgrade for those holding out with notably older generations of the product (e.g., inReach Mini 1).
 However, unlike most past Garmin product launches, this one includes a slightly cheaper unit that doesn’t include the key new features.
 It’s ostensibly being used purely to upsell you on the slightly more expensive inReach Mini 3 Plus.

 At the moment, there’s absolutely zero reason to buy the base inReach Mini 3 unit.
 You can get effectively the same core experience in a $249 inReach Mini 2, albeit without some of the user interface updates, but in terms of satellite messaging bits – all effectively the same.
 Of course, where these prices shift over time is more interesting.
 Had Garmin priced the base unit at $349 or $399 (and perhaps with the inReach Mini 2 disappeared), then there’d be much more decision hand-wringing.
 But in this case, the decision is easy: $249 for the inReach Mini 2, or $499 for the inReach Mini 3 Plus.

-The good news is that, setting aside the singular activity where I had an issue, the inReach Mini 3 Plus has been flawless for me, and works well.
+The good news is that, setting aside the singular activity where I had an issue, the inReach Mini 3 Plus has been flawless for me, and it works well.
 The new user interface is genuinely better/cleaner, and aligns more easily with the experience you’d find on their watches.
 And I appreciate having the ability to more clearly delineate activity types, as well as the siren in case I needed it.
 And of course, the big ticket item – photos and voice notes, are super easy to send/use, and just make it far quicker to get out a more nuanced/complicated message to family/friends.
 As for the “maps”?
 Well, sigh…they’re pretty much useless.
 Can’t win them all I guess.

 With that – thanks for reading!